-Partner with our Grapevine and Fort Worth ObGyn team to create a custom labor management plan
+Partner with our Southlake and Fort Worth ObGyn team to create a custom labor management plan

-Explore labor management choices in our Grapevine and Fort Worth ObGyn practice
+Explore labor management choices in our Southlake and Fort Worth ObGyn practice

 A brief overview of labor management options

 In planning for your upcoming birth, consider the pros and cons of various labor management techniques.
-Generally, your Grapevine or Fort Worth ObGyn will discuss the following choices.
+Generally, your Southlake or Fort Worth ObGyn will discuss the following choices.

 Natural childbirth Many patients choose to explore options such as relaxation exercises, deep breathing, use of focal points, meditation, changing positions and other suggestions to minimize pain and promote working with your body’s natural processes.
 Often, childbirth classes will cover specifics about techniques such as Lamaze and the Bradley method.

 Pain medication injections During labor, your Southlake or Fort Worth ObGyn may order medications to lessen your pain and allow you to rest.
 These drugs can affect your entire body, as well as cause lethargy in the baby, so we only prescribe them in the early stages of labor.